backdrop-contrib/migrate/migrate_example_baseball/README.txt

-An example migration from comma separated value files into Drupal nodes.
+An example migration from comma separated value files into backdrop nodes.
 Also a good example of a DynamicMigration (i.e. the same migration class handles multiple migrations).